 How Long Does it Take to Detox from Oxycodone Withdrawal?

 Oxycodone is an opioid medication commonly prescribed to treat moderate to severe pain.
-The strength of oxycodone is similar to that of morphine, and produces effects of euphoria, pain relief, and extreme relaxation.
-But oxycodone carries a high risk for abuse, and is one of the three most common drugs involved in prescription opioid overdose deaths in the United States.
+The strength of oxycodone is similar to that of morphine, and it produces effects of euphoria, pain relief, and extreme relaxation.
+But oxycodone carries a high risk for abuse, and it is one of the most common drugs involved in prescription opioid overdose deaths in the United States.

 Because of its highly addictive nature, many people find quitting oxycodone on their own can be quite difficult.
-Oxycodone withdrawal symptoms including opioid cravings, nausea, and vomiting can be unpleasant and severe to the point that people resume their use of oxycodone just to relieve these symptoms.
+Oxycodone withdrawal symptoms, including opioid cravings, nausea, and vomiting, can be unpleasant and severe to the point that people resume their use of oxycodone just to relieve these symptoms.
 Quitting oxycodone on your own cold turkey or with an at-home detox kit often increases the risk for relapse, health complications, and death.

 Professional oxycodone detox treatments are available to help people safely withdraw from oxycodone with a significantly lowered risk for serious health complications.
 But how long does oxycodone withdrawal last?
-Oxycodone detox can last as little as one to two days, or as long as several weeks or months, depending on the detox method being used.
+Oxycodone detox can last as little as one to two days or as long as several weeks or months, depending on the detox method being used.
 Those who need oxycodone withdrawal help can choose a detox method that best meets their unique personal recovery needs and lifestyle.

 Here’s a breakdown on how to detox from oxycodone, as well as the oxycodone withdrawal timeline for each detox method.